gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 &nbsp;&nbsp;&nbsp;&nbsp;While it is tempting to use @Eq:mscl_simple_cal_factor directly, there are multiple sources of error that are important to propagate through the final calculation.
-The most obvious error to include is the measurement error reported in Bialecka-Fornal et al. 2012 for the average MscL channel count [@bialecka-fornal2012].
+The most obvious error to include is the measurement error reported in @bialecka-fornal2012 for the average MscL channel count .
 There are also slight variations in expression across biological replicates that arise from a myriad of day-to-day differences.
 Rather than abstracting all sources of error away into a systematic error budget, we used an inferential model derived from Bayes' theorem that allows for the computation of the probability distribution of $\alpha$.

-### Estimation of $\alpha$ for a single biological replicate
+### Estimation of $\alpha$ for a Single Biological Replicate

 &nbsp;&nbsp;&nbsp;&nbsp;A single data set consists of several hundred single-cell measurements of intensity, area of the segmentation mask, and